Things to do in Valletta. The Top 10 Must-See Attractions

 One of the most interesting parts of the Barrakka Gardens is the Saluting Battery, an ancient artillery platform dating back to the 16th century.
 Historically, this site was used to protect the city from potential enemy attacks and to fire ceremonial salutes to visiting dignitaries.

-The gardens are open to the public every day and admission is free.
+The gardens are open to the public every day and admission is free and you can explore Malta’s UNESCO-listed capital on a guided walking tour.
 Additionally, visitors can witness a traditional cannon firing ceremony performed daily at noon and at 16:00.

 Saluting Battery Valletta